-All of the responses to the first consultation are published and there is a six-week period of 'secondary consultation', during which people can give their views on what others have said in the first consultation.
+All of the responses to the first consultation will be published and there is a six-week period of 'secondary consultation', during which people can give their views on what others have said in the first consultation.
 There are no new proposals at this stage.
-During this six week period, BCE will also hold a limited number of public hearings in each English region (more details of these hearings will be made available closer to the time).
+During this six week period, BCE will also hold a limited number of public hearings in each English region, to book to attend or simply to view the hearings please click here

 Late 2022: Third and final consultation

 After analysing all the responses from the first and second consultations, BCE will make appropriate changes to their initial proposals and publish these 'revised proposals' for a final four-week period of public consultation.